patcg/docs-and-reports/threat-model/Threat-Model-Draft-2022-08-09.md

 ### 3.3 Privacy Parameters

-This results in three parameters which need to reach consensus in the PATWG:
+This results in four parameters which need to reach consensus in the PATWG: